spe-uob/2024-AILearningTool/README.md

 ### Minimum functionality:
 	1. Web-based UI - webpage capable of receiving inputs and returning outputs from Watsonx AI.
 	2. Chatbot that can hold conversation and guide the user correctly.
-	3. Chatbot needs to provide a list recommended courses for Computer Science students based on their interests.
+	3. Chatbot needs to provide a list of recommended courses for Computer Science students based on their interests.
-	4. Chatbot needs to be able to answer questions about IBM Skillsbuild platform.
+	4. Chatbot needs to be able to answer questions about the IBM Skillsbuild platform.
 	5. Chatbot needs to be able to provide advice for new university students.
 ### Final product functionality:
 	1. Web-based UI needs to have a responsive design and use some CSS design framework.
-	2. Chatbot needs to provide a list recommended courses for students based on their course interests (not just computer science).
+	2. Chatbot needs to provide a list of recommended courses for students based on their course interests (not just computer science).
-	3. Conversation should be initialised by clicking one of the buttons with predefined inputs - this will help to keep a relevant conversation topic.
+	3. Conversation should be initialized by clicking one of the buttons with predefined inputs - this will help to keep a relevant conversation topic.
-	4. AI needs a strong knowledge base - should be trained accordingly.
+	4. AI needs a strong knowledge base - and should be trained accordingly.
 	5. Link to the chatbot needs to be advertised by putting QR codes around the campus.
-Extra functionality will be decided later, after the beta-testing.
+### Extra functionality (TBD after the beta-testing):
+	1. Users will be able to rate chatbot responses, allowing analysis of which responses are most helpful or effective.
+ 	2. Users will be able to contact SkillsBuild support directly through the chatbot for assistance with more complex issues.